sochalewski/SwiftCompressor/README.md

-// Compress and then decompress it! let compressedData = try? loremData?.compress() let decompressedData = try? compressedData??.decompress()
+// Compress and then decompress it! let compressedData = try? loremData?.compress() let decompressedData = try? compressedData?.decompress()

 // You can also choose one of four algorithms and set a buffer size if you want.
 // Available algorithms are LZFSE, LZMA, ZLIB and LZ4.